Iranian Journal of Veterinary Research (IJVR)

 Electronic proof will be sent in Word/PDF format to the corresponding author to check for typesetting accuracy.
 Page proofs are considered as the final version of the manuscript.
 At this stage, except for typographical or minor corrections, no changes or additions are permissible.
 Corrected proofs should be returned to the publisher within 72 hours of receipt.
 It is important to ensure that all corrections be sent in one communication.

 IJVR is an open access journal and all published articles are available free of charge.
-From Oct., 15, 2018, foreign authors are requested to pay 100 Euros as post acceptance publication charge.
+Currently, there is no processing page charge for foreign authors.
 The publication charges for Iranian authors are as follows and should be paid after acceptance:

 10,000,000 Rials per Original Articles,

 Bank Name: Mellat

 Account No.: 5698759782

 Rate of acceptance of manuscripts for publishing in IJVR is currently between 10 to 20%.

 Important notice: the guidelines must be strictly followed, otherwise, the MS would be returned to author.